 It is important to review how a resilient sound clip system operates.
 Because the clips are spaced 24” and 48” apart, there are far fewer contact points between the drywall and the steel or wood framing.
 This mechanical isolation helps to limit the direct conduction of vibration from the drywall to the studs.

-The second important feature of the resilient clip and channel array is the introduction of resilience.
+An important feature of the Soundproofnig Clip and Drywall Furring Channel array is the introduction of resilience.
 Because the channel is attached every 48” by a resilient clip, the 48” span is allowed to flex slightly.
 This flex is very important to the systems overall performance.

 This is why it is important to use a quality 25 gauge Furring Channel.
 20 gauge material is commonly available, but is stiffer than we would prefer.
 20 Gauge Furring Channel is not flexible enough.